ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-linked-lists.md

 - Prio 1: explanation and pseudocode for deletion
 :::

-In this module we present one of the two traditional implementations for lists, usually called a [linked list]{.term}.
+In this section we present one of the two traditional implementations for lists, usually called a [linked list]{.term}.
 The linked list uses [dynamic memory allocation]{.term}, that is, it allocates memory for new list elements as needed.
 The following diagram illustrates the linked list concept.
 There